-In connection with the March 2026 Notes and March 2028 Notes, the Company entered into interest rate swaps to more closely align the interest rates of the Company's liabilities with the Company's investment portfolio, which consists of predominately floating rate loans.
-Under the interest rate swap agreement related to the March 2026 Notes, the Company receives a fixed interest rate of 8.12% per annum and pays a floating interest rate of SOFR + 3.761% per annum on \$276 million of the March 2026 Notes.
-Under the interest rate swap agreement related to the March 2028 Notes, the Company receives a fixed interest rate of 8.17% per annum and pays a floating interest rate of SOFR + 4.241% per annum on \$124 million of the March 2028 Notes.
-The Company designated each interest rate swap as the hedging instrument in a qualifying hedge accounting relationship.
+In connection with the January 2029 Notes, we entered into an interest rate swap to more closely align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+Under the interest rate swap agreement, we receive a fixed interest rate of 6.75% per annum and pay a floating interest rate of SOFR + 2.876% per annum on \$550 million of the January 2029 Notes.
+We designated the interest rate swap as the hedging instrument in a qualifying hedge accounting relationship.